Ctypes Module in Python

 Table of Contents:

-What are Ctypes in Python?
+What are Ctypes in Python Programming?

-Ctypes is a powerful Python standard library for calling functions in shared C libraries.
+Python Ctypes library is a powerful standard for calling functions in shared C libraries.
 It’s especially useful when performance efficiency is critical or when you want to reuse existing C code without rewriting it in Python.
 This phenomenon is called interfacing.
 Interfacing is when two different technologies communicate with each other based on some rules or conditions.
 For example, here, the Ctypes module allows the user to call a C function in Python code and use the results to perform some necessary operations without throwing an error.

 By using Ctypes, Python developers can:

-- Load shared libraries dynamically
+• Load shared libraries dynamically

 Before moving further, let us first understand what a shared library